spinico/MethodRedirect/README.md

 ## MethodRedirect

-MethodRedirect is a C# extension that can be used to redirect a method to another using reflection.
+MethodRedirect is a `MethodInfo` extension written in C# that can be used to redirect a method call to another using reflection.

 This implementation uses marshalling to modify the address of the corresponding *Method Descriptor* without the need to use *unsafe* block.

-This project was inspired by [one of the answers](https://stackoverflow.com/a/55026523/5953306) given for [this question on StackOverflow](https://stackoverflow.com/questions/7299097/dynamically-replace-the-contents-of-a-c-sharp-method) on how to replace the content of a C# method.
-The answer does not provide much explanation on how it actually work or neither shows an example of use.

-The following are development notes and references used to implement this project and hopefully explain how it works too.
+This project was inspired by [one of the answers](https://stackoverflow.com/a/55026523/5953306) given for [this question](https://stackoverflow.com/questions/7299097/dynamically-replace-the-contents-of-a-c-sharp-method) on StackOverflow about replacing the content of a C# method.
+The answer did not provide sufficient explanation on how it actually works and neither shows an example of its usage.The following are development notes and references used to implement this project and hopefully explain how it works too.

 ##### From the CLR documentation: